David-Henery4/Audiophile-Ecommerce-site/README.md

 - [Blog Post](https://dev.to/codebucks/form-validation-in-reactjs-by-building-reusable-custom-hook-1bg7) - This is the dev.to blog post by CodeBucks, which helped me understand the idea and benefits of implementing form validation with a custom hook.

 - [Blog Post](https://felixgerschau.com/react-hooks-form-validation-typescript/#conclusion) -
-Here is another blog post about custom hooks that you might find helpfull.
+Here is another blog post about custom hooks that you might find Interesting.

 ## Author